SModelS/smodels/docs/manual/source/index.rst

 SModelS is an automatic, public tool for interpreting simplified-model results from the LHC.
-It is based on a general procedure to decompose Beyond the Standard Model (BSM) collider signatures presenting a Z\ :sub:`2` symmetry into Simplified Model Spectrum (SMS) topologies.
+It is based on a general procedure to decompose Beyond the Standard Model (BSM) collider signatures presenting a Z\ :sub:`2`-like symmetry into Simplified Model Spectrum (SMS) topologies.
 Our method provides a way to cast BSM predictions for the LHC in a model independent framework, which can be directly confronted with the relevant experimental constraints.
-Our concrete implementation currently focusses on supersymmetry searches with missing energy, for which a large variety of SMS results from ATLAS and CMS are available.
-The main ingredients are
+The main SModelS ingredients are

 * the decomposition of the BSM spectrum into SMS topologies
 * a database of experimental SMS results
-* the interface between decomposition and results database (to check limits)
+* the interface between decomposition and results database, including the tools to perform various kinds of statistical inference

 as illustrated in the graphics below.

 .. image:: images/smodelsScheme.png
-   :width: 70%
+   :width: 60%

 Contents